Ibrahim-Elsayed-27/Safe-System/README.md

-# Safe-System
+# Secure Access System
-The Safe Money Saving System is a secure system designed to make saving money easy and safe.
-It offers essential features to help you manage your finances with confidence.
+The Secure Access System is a versatile security solution suitable for various applications, including ATMs and safes.
+It provides essential features to ensure the safety of your valuable assets.

 ## Table of Contents